NicolaasGeldenhuys/Portello_ios/README.md

 ### Prerequisites

-Ensure that you have the latest version of [Squeezy](https://drive.google.com/file/d/1TzRHoLd3U7Ljl10jp0sD4gwb6egn7Ax_/view?usp=sharing) installed on your machine.
-[Android Studio](https://developer.android.com/studio?gclid=CjwKCAjw3qGYBhBSEiwAcnTRLtXnalYPKA462mNMG3JzkWKuy4oEruVkWt0e6ptWFNIPmLXW3hryehoCAoAQAvD_BwE&gclsrc=aw.ds) will also be required.
+Ensure that you have the latest version of [Portello](https://github.com/NicolaasGeldenhuys/Portello_ios/) installed on your machine.
+[XCode](https://developer.apple.com/xcode/) will also be required.

 ### How to install